allenyin/allen_wireless/README.md

 ####<a name="RHD-fw">RHD-headstage</a>

 The parallel port-to-bridge connections and bridge-to-headstage connections are identical for RHD-headstage as for RHA-headstages.
 However, there are multiple firmwares available in the `myopen_multi/headstage2_firmware` directory.
-To program the RHD-headstage to use the final firmware version -- `radio_AGC_IIR_SAA.asm`, navigate to that directory and:
+To program the RHD-headstage to use the final firmware version -- `radio_gain_IIR_SAA.asm`, navigate to that directory and:

-1. Uncomment the line `FIRMWARE_VERSION=radio_AGC_IIR_SAA` line in `myopen_multi/headstage2_firmware/Makefile`.
+1. Uncomment the line `FIRMWARE_VERSION=radio_gain_IIR_SAA` line in `myopen_multi/headstage2_firmware/Makefile`.

 2. Type `make clean; make` to compile the firmware.